shawngraham/cdh2020/content/en/week/1/help.md

 Do that.

 What happened?
-Write a 'help request', and send it to me.
+Write a 'help request', using the guidelines above, and send it to me.

 ### Answering questions